 Now Hillhouse’s library is working fine.
 But Staton is no longer working there.

 Some of those employees will return to work, filling any positions left vacant by retirements or resignations.
-Three classroom teachers, two in English and one in social studies, are already being rehired, after interviewing for the job.
+Three classroom teachers, two in English and one in social studies, are already being rehired, after interviewing at new schools.

 Yet even among those being called back, several of the laid-off employees decried the late notice that has left them scrambling to find a job next year.